JustLenard/webSocketApp/server/README.md

 -   [License](#license)
 -   [Contact Information](#contact-information)

+## Project Overview

+This is the server for your chat application.
+It includes real-time chat, OpenAi powered bots, user-friendly setup, security features, automatic data population, and more.
+Explore the README to get started.

 ## Prerequisites

 To run the Chat Application backend server, you need to have the following software and environment variables